 Job prospects Recording Studio Technician in the Calgary Region

-The employment outlook will be limited for Audio and video recording technicians (NOC 5225) in the Calgary region for the 2019-2021 period.
+The employment outlook will be moderate for Audio and video recording technicians (NOC 5225) in the Calgary region for the 2022-2024 period.

 The following factors contributed to this outlook: